Why Is There a Certification Program at UCLA?

 Personnel requiring training for mammals other than mice and rats must complete the relevant species-specific online course through CITI, then email the DLAM Training Inbox (email@example.com) to schedule in-person training.

 Species-specific training is not required for fish, reptiles, birds, bats, and amphibians OTHER than frogs; the Principal Investigator is required to provide and document training for these excluded species.
 Training records may be requested during ARC inspections.
 Personnel are encouraged to complete the relevant species-specific online course through CITI, if one is available.

 Personnel with prior experience handling a particular species may request a proficiency verification in lieu of hands-on species-specific training through DLAM.
-Contact email@example.com to discuss eligibility for a proficiency verification.
+Contact firstname.lastname@example.org to discuss eligibility for a proficiency verification.
 As of March 31, 2022, this program is on hold.

 Training in Aseptic Surgical Techniques

 In addition to completing the CITI Animal Research course and species-specific training, personnel who will be involved with survival surgery procedures on mammals or birds are required to participate in an aseptic surgical techniques class administered by DLAM.
 This session includes presentations on the importance and major points of aseptic surgery, including proper preparation of the surgeon, surgical instruments, and the animal patient.
 This course includes an online training course through CITI, followed by an in-person wet lab.
 Successful completion of the CITI Aseptic Surgery course is required before you will be allowed to enroll in and attend the in-person session, and you must bring your CITI certificate of completion for the Aseptic Surgery course to the in-person session.
 You must complete both portions of the training prior to being certified to perform aseptic surgeries.